spakai/connection_pool/README.md

 #Code design

-There are 3 classes
+There are 3 interfaces/classes.
+I will add the implementation classes for the interfaces soon.

 - JDBConnectionFactory
-Creates JDBConnections
+Requires an implementation class that creates JDBConnections objects

+public class MySQLJDBConnectionFactory implements JDBConnectionFactory {
+  public JDBConnection create() {
+    return new MySQLJDBConnection(......
+  }
+}

 - JDBConnection
 Contains the connection object

+public class MySQLJDBConnection implements JDBConnection {

+  private java.sql.Connection connection;

+  public MySQLJDBConnection() {
+    connection = DriverManager.getConnection(username,password,host,port,"MySQL");
+  }

+  Connection getConnection() {
+    return connection;
+  }

+ }

 - ConnectionPool
-Uses JDBConnectionFactory to create the required number of JDBConnection objects and stores them in a deque.
+Uses JDBConnectionFactory implementations to create the required number of JDBConnection implementation objects and stores them in a deque.
 A client will call borrow() in order to get a connection, and forfeit when returning.